Picking a floor plan for your camper van is one of the most important decisions you’ll make, but it’s also so fun!

 Portable Outdoor Van Kitchen

-If you’re not a full timer, an outdoor kitchen might be sufficient for you.
+If you’re not a full timer, an outdoor kitchen of sorts might be sufficient for you.

 This kitchen area helps divide the space from the bedroom, so it feels less like it’s all one room.
 You’ve got a little climb-up space leading to the bed that also functions as a seat.